Pratikshaja2001/Python-Project-/README.md

 2. User Input:Users are prompted to enter their information into the respective fields.
 The input fields are validated in real-time (e.g., checking that the email follows a proper format, phone number is numeric, etc.).

-3.Data Validation:Form Validation:
+3. Data Validation:Form Validation:
    On pressing the "Submit" button, the system performs several validation checks: Ensure that all fields are filled out.
 Validate that the email format is correct using regular expressions.
 Confirm that the phone number is numeric and follows a specific format.

-4. Error Handling: If any field is invalid, an error message is displayed near the corresponding field.
+5. Error Handling: If any field is invalid, an error message is displayed near the corresponding field.

-5. Data Submission: Once the data passes validation, the form can:
+6. Data Submission: Once the data passes validation, the form can:
 Save the information locally (e.g., in a CSV or text file) or in a database.
 Display a confirmation message (e.g., "Registration Successful") or clear the fields for the next user.

-6. Post-Submission Actions:
+7. Post-Submission Actions:
 After submitting, the system may:Close the form and exit the application.
 Offer the option to reset the form and input new data.
 Optionally, store the entered data in a structured format like a CSV file for future reference or processing.

-7. Exception Handling: If unexpected errors occur during any step (e.g., file write errors, incorrect data types), the application catches these exceptions and informs the user with a descriptive error message.
+8. Exception Handling: If unexpected errors occur during any step (e.g., file write errors, incorrect data types), the application catches these exceptions and informs the user with a descriptive error message.

 ## Output: